Laboratory Training 1

 2.4.5 Expressions and Operations

-C# supports almost all of the standard numeric, logical and comparison C++ operators.
+C# supports almost all the standard numeric, logical and comparison C++ operators.
 These standard operators have the same precedence and associativity in C# as they do in C++.

 C# supports the comma operator only in loop headings.
 For example: